communication

 That's what a good template does.
 It removes the friction of starting.

 Want more?
-Read our full guide to relationship check-ins or try our couples retrospective format if you want to borrow from sprint retros.
+Read our full guide to relationship check-ins or try our couples retrospective format if you want a more structured weekly version.